Skip to content

 Yorkshire Coast

 Rocks from the Jurassic period are visible in the dramatic cliffs and bays on the Yorkshire Coast.
-Staithes, Runswick, Robin Hood’s Bay, Boggle Hole and Saltburn are all good spots to go hunting for fossils.Visit the Yorkshire Coast
+Staithes, Runswick, Robin Hood’s Bay, Boggle Hole and Saltburn are all good places to go hunting for fossils.Visit the Yorkshire Coast

 Two visitors walk along the coastal path at the White Cliffs of Dover, with the man carrying a young child on their back.
 They're wrapped up in winter coats and the ocean can be seen behind them in the background.